itsmichaelbtw/urbex/README.md

 Is the base method that all other methods are built on top of.
 This method accepts a configuration object that is used to make the request.
 The configuration object is then passed through a pipeline of transformers that are used to transform the request, make the request, and transform the response.
 By default, if no configuration is passed, the global configuration is used.
 Likewise, if a configuration is passed, it is merged with the global configuration.

-**Note**: On each request, the global configuration is cloned and merged with the request configuration.
+Note: On each request, the global configuration is cloned and merged with the request configuration.
 This ensures that the global configuration is not mutated.

 ### Verb Aliases